 The curriculum allows sufficient flexibility to accommodate fellows' specific research and clinical interests.
 Dedicated research time provides an environment for focused clinical or laboratory-based research.

 During the first year of training, fellows receive broad practical experience in medical oncology and hematology through a mix of inpatient and outpatient rotations at Emory University Hospital, Winship Cancer Institute, Atlanta VA Medical Center, Grady Memorial Hospital, and Emory University Hospital Midtown.
 First year fellows have two half-day continuity clinics per week.
-The second and third years of fellowship are tailored to accommodate each fellow's career goals and research interests in two separate pathways, one for clinical investigators and another for physician scientists.
-In addition, MD/PhD applicants may pursue the ABIM Research Pathway.
+The second and third years of fellowship are tailored to accommodate each fellow's career goals and research interests in three separate pathways:

 Fellows committed to academic careers are eligible to apply for the Georgia CTSA TL1 grant, which covers the cost of the Master of Science in Clinical Research degree or the Certificate Program in Translational Research.
 Application deadline is usually spring of the first year of fellowship.